Midsummer Weekend 2017

 After all of this negativity, you may be wondering "but where do we experience the Midsummer celebrations?".
 Well, the best place to see how Swedes traditionally celebrate this holiday is at Skansen.
 Check their calendar for a program of what is going on all weekend long!
-While most Swedes do leave the city, the few that are left will celebrate with picnics and games in the different parks throughout the city.
+You can also check this funny video to get a crash course in how to celebrate like a Swede, While most Swedes do leave the city, the few that are left will celebrate with picnics and games in the different parks throughout the city.
 So, when in doubt, just head outdoors to celebrate.
-If you are staying at the Rival Hotel and need further information... contact me directly at the hotel!
+If you are staying at the Rival Hotel and need further information... contact us directly at the hotel!

 photo by: Susanne Walström/imagebank.sweden.se

 Post a Comment